Labor

 (Houston, TX)--Congressman Al Green (TX-09), last Friday, addressed over 60 representatives at his annual Labor Leaders’ Breakfast.
 Union leaders, representing unions from across Harris County, received a legislative update from their Congressman on important measures passed in the 110th Congress.
 Congressman Al Green's statement is below.

 (Washington, DC)--Today, Congressman Al Green (TX-09) voted for bipartisan legislation that would give American workers a fair chance and a free choice to form a union.
 The Employee Free Choice Act (H.R.
+800), introduced by House Education and Labor Committee Chairman George Miller, passed by a vote of 241 to 185.
+Congressman Al Green was an original cosponsor of the bill.

 (Washington, D.C.)--Today, Congressman Al Green (TX-09) voted for bipartisan legislation increasing the federal minimum wage to $7.25 an hour over two years, benefiting nearly 13 million American workers and their families.
 Congressman Al Green was an original cosponsor of H.R.
 2, the Fair Minimum Wage Act of 2007.
 The House passed the bill this afternoon by a vote of 315 to 116.